 “When you are brought before synagogues, rulers and authorities, do not worry about how you will defend yourselves or what you will say, for the Holy Spirit will teach you at that time what you should say.” ~Jesus

 - Don’t force your defense.
-I lived most of my life forcing how I felt, verbally.
-This is not good because we are both spirit and flesh.
-Our flesh’s mouth has no scruples, so when we let it run wild even when pleading our case, bad things happen.
-Further, Jesus said we shouldn’t even worry about what we should say when we have to defend ourselves, but instead, the Holy Spirit will give us the words (see Luke 12:11,12).
-So what I’ve realized is when I feel myself about to force words out of my mouth (or through the typing of my fingers) in my defense, I’ll just be quiet.
-For too many years, I just spouted out whatever whenever, trying to defend myself.
-I can’t live like that and enjoy the peace of God in me, even when I’m coming under attack by people who hate me, dislike me, or who are simply jealous of me.
-If I do, then I’ll respond in sinful anger.
-The problem with responding in sinful anger is we always regret what we said, or did, and then we spend more time feeling guilty and cleaning things up than it was worth.
-It’s just like my drinking.
-Sure, I “just” wanted to get a buzz to release my feelings and relax, but the hangovers and dumb choices I made while getting that buzz was never worth it.
-So instead of defending yourself with your words, defend yourself with prayer.
-Find your comfort in Christ.
-Ask God, “Tell me what to say.”
-Most of the time, He’ll tell you to just keep your mouth shut and let Him deal with those who are treating you poorly.
-And when you finally do have something to say, it solves problems, God’s way.
+I’ve lived most of my life forcing how I felt, verbally.
+This is not a good idea because we are both spirit and flesh–and we also have mindsets which are being renewed by God’s Spirit each day.
+The flesh has no scruples when it is influenced by the power of sin, and our unrenewed pockets of old thinking do not match up perfectly with our spirit.
+So when we let our mouths run wild when pleading our case, bad things happen.
+The good news is, Jesus said we don’t even have to worry about what to say when we defend ourselves because His Holy Spirit will give us the words!
+(See Luke 12:11-12).
+So when I feel myself about to force words out of my mouth in my defense–or through the typing of my fingers–I’ll just be quiet.
+Forcing my defense is a red flag to sit still.
+For too many years I just spouted out whatever whenever–or posted it–trying to defend myself and ignoring God’s guidance.
+I can’t live that way and enjoy His peace.
+So when I’m coming under attack by people who dislike me, don’t understand me, or who are jealous of me, I need to be temporarily idle.
+This takes a lot more strength than being a blabbermouth, and if I don’t use my spiritual ability of self-control, then I’ll respond in sinful anger.
+The problem with responding in sinful anger is we always regret what we said or did, then we spend more time feeling bad and cleaning things up than it was worth.
+So instead of defending yourself with forced words, defend yourself with prayer.
+God knows who you are even if they don’t.
+When you feel like you need to defend yourself, just ask Him what you should say.
+Most of the time He’ll tell you to just keep your mouth shut and let Him deal with those who are treating you poorly.
+And when you finally do have something to say, your words will solve problems, God’s way.

 So today, my friends, know this: You don’t need to defend yourself!
 God will do that for you!
-He is your loving heavenly Father!
-He protects you at all times, even in the middle of the storm!
+He protects you at all times, even in the middle of your most strenuous battles!
+Don’t worry about your reputation or the trouble that others bring your way!
 He knows what you can handle!
-YOU ARE STRONG IN CHRIST!
+You are strong in Christ!
 He sees what’s going on and your time is coming!
-KEEP PASSING YOUR TESTS!
-He sees clearly, that some people–even Christians–will try to goad you into defending yourself sinfully, and then try to use that sin against you.
-Don’t do it.
-Mind your own business, pray for those who hate you, and be FULL OF JOY in the meantime!
-You are attaining the full measure of your faith by doing so, and becoming more like Christ in your mind and body!
+Keep passing your tests!
+Keep developing your gifts!
+You are attaining the full measure of your faith by growing and maturing into who you truly are inside!
+God’s own child!